djuretic/praktika-vortaro-dicts/README.md

-# Dictionary files for Vortaro
+# Dictionary files for Praktika Vortaro

 ## Generating the database